webiny/docs.webiny.com/docs/webiny-apps/admin/development/menus.md

 ![Menu example](/img/webiny-apps/admin/development/menus/menu-example.png)

-You can easily add your own menu items.
-In order to do that, you need to register a new `menu` plugin:
+You can easily add your own menu sections and items by registering a new `menu` plugin:

 ```javascript
   {